playfulsparkle/pyprintf/README.md

 result = config() \
     .allow_computed_value(True) \
     .preserve_unmatched_placeholder(True) \
     .sprintf("My name is %s and I have %d %s.
-Today is %s", "John", 5, lambda: 'apple') print(result)  # Output: My name is John and I have 5 apple.
+Today is %s", "John", 5, lambda: "apple") print(result)  # Output: My name is John and I have 5 apple.
 Today is %s
 ```